View Edna Ellis's Obituary on newsminer.com and share memories

 While attending Ricks College (now BYU-Idaho) in Rexburg, Idaho, Diane became engaged to Merlan Owen Ellis.
 They were married and sealed together for eternity on Aug.
 21, 1959, in the Idaho Falls Temple of The Church of Jesus Christ of Latter-day Saints.
 Diane and Merlan are the parents of two children: Robert Wayne Ellis (1960-2019) and Janette Ellis Kerr.
 They have 11 grandchildren and 30 great-grandchildren.

 Diane aggressively pursued formal education in pursuit of skills for her chosen profession.
-She obtained formal degrees and the recognized equivalent of a doctoral degree.
-She taught elementary grades K-3 for 40 years in many communities, while accompanying her husband in the U.S. Army.
+She obtained formal degrees and recognized equivalent of a doctoral degree.
+She taught elementary grades K-3 for 40 years in many communities while accompanying her husband in the US Army.
 Diane had a loving influence in the lives of hundreds of children.

 Service to others was Diane's overriding attribute.
 As she knew she was about to die, she expressed anxiety over service she had yet to complete.
 Diane was a devoted disciple of Jesus Christ.
 She served two church missions with her husband in the Alaska Anchorage Mission and the Anchorage Hmong community.
 The pinnacle of her service during her last 15 years was in the Anchorage Alaska Temple, three years as an Assistant Matron.